Create a Simple Mask

 Mask Drawing Commands: Use a set of mask drawing commands to create masked block icon.
 You can use the Properties pane on the left to specify icon properties and icon visibility.
 For detailed information, see Icon drawing commands.

-Mask parameter constraints help you to create validations on a mask parameter without having to write your own validation code.
-There are three types of constraints, Parameter Constraint, Cross Parameter Constraints, Port Constraints, and Cross Port Constraints.
+Use Constraints tab to create validations on mask parameters without having to write your own validation code.
+There are four types of constraints, Parameter Constraint, Cross Parameter Constraints, Port Constraints, and Cross Port Constraints.
 For detailed information, see Constraints.

 Step 3: Operate on Mask

-To edit the mask definition, select the subsystem block and click Edit Mask from the Subsystem tab in the Toolstrip.
-For more information, see Manage Existing Masks.
+5. To edit the mask definition, select the subsystem block and right-click Mask > Edit Mask.